 for 5.0.
 Fixes #1094.

-#1 Updated by David van der Spoel over 7 years ago
+#1 Updated by David van der Spoel about 8 years ago

 g_angle does not provide the functionality that is desired, but neither does g_dih.
 The problem is that all force fields use different names for protein atoms, despite the definition being quite a bit older (1970) than the force fields.
 This sucks.
 What you typically want is to get backbone and side chain dihedrals according to the IUPAB definitions. g_dih was probably implemented by me for the gromos FF.